Occipital Neuralgia and Multiple Sclerosis

 Step 4: Get an MRI to identify the cause

-Getting an MRI is important in the management of occipital neuralgia and multiple sclerosis flare in order to detect any underlying causes for the condition, as well as cervical lesions and other brain lesions associated with multiple sclerosis that may have been overlooked.
+In managing occipital neuralgia and multiple sclerosis flare, obtaining an MRI is crucial for identifying underlying causes of the condition and for detecting cervical lesions and other brain lesions associated with multiple sclerosis that may have been overlooked.

 Additionally, MRI scans can help identify any other sources of pain that neurologists might not be able to uncover without additional testing.